aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Progress Options/Progress_Options_-_Progress_Ge.rst

 This option controls progress reports during the generation of the matrix.
-If the Progress Window is open, it will display information about how many rows, columns and nonzero matrix elements are generated.
+If the :ref:`aimmshelp12-progress_window` is open, it will display information about how many rows, columns and nonzero matrix elements are generated.
 Possible values are:

     0:	Do not report progress.

-n:	Report progress after the generation of every n constraint blocks.
+    *n*:	Report progress after the generation of every *n* constraint blocks.